ypollet/Sphaeroptica-1/README.md

 These two files are not required to be in the folder for the program to work correctly, even though it would be easier.

 ### 2.4 Thumbnails
-If thumbnails have already been created, you can specify it to Sphaeroptica.
+If thumbnails have already been created, you can specify it to Sphaeroptica 1.0.
-Otherwise, Sphaeroptica will create them for you in a folder called "thumbnails".
+Otherwise, Sphaeroptica 1.0 will create them for you in a folder called "thumbnails".

 ### 2.5 Save the project file
 Sphaeroptica will save the project file in JSON format directly in the data folder.
-That file will contain all the data needed for Sphaeroptica :
+That file will contain all the data needed for Sphaeroptica 1.0 :

 * intrinsic matrix
 * distortion coefficients